feltus/OSG-GEM/README.md

 ## Introduction

 This workflow processes raw or compressed paired end FASTQ files to produce a two column matrix of normalized RNA molecule counts(FPKM).
-An indexed reference genome along with gene model annotation files must also be obtained prior to configuring and running the workflow.
+An indexed reference genome along with gene model annotation files must be obtained prior to configuring and running the workflow.
 The following tasks are directed by the Pegasus workflow manager: